Chicago-Kent College of Law

 - Our faculty—ranked 52nd in the nation based on scholarly impact—includes accomplished scholars who excel in teaching and are dedicated to training the next generation of lawyers.

 - Our broad curriculum supports specialized studies through 12 J.D. certificate programs — and if you’re interested in intellectual property law, our program is considered one of the best in the nation.

 - We’re one of just a few law schools in the country associated with a technology-focused university.
 You'll be part of a community that embraces innovation and is energized by new possibilities.

 Our results are a testament to our distinctive approach to legal education.

 Since our founding in 1888, our alumni of distinction have included two Illinois governors, multiple members of the U.S. Congress, and numerous legal trailblazers, including the first African American woman admitted to the Illinois bar, and the first woman and first Hispanic to serve as Cook County State's Attorney.

-Our supportive alumni network currently comprises 13,500 law graduates in all 50 states and around the world, and more than 55,000 additional alumni of Illinois Institute of Technology.
+Our supportive alumni network currently comprises more than 14,000 law graduates in all 50 states and around the world, and more than 60,000 additional alumni of Illinois Institute of Technology.